Open-Seed-Lab/TheDevCodex/Readme.md

 Past efforts have unfortunately been abandoned due to procrastination.
 My sincere hope is that this repository will be different and become a valuable resource over time.

+My latest project before this one was not a complete failure like others, but I have come accross Github Organisation and want to segregate my learning projects into an Organisation

 ## No Contributions Please

 This is strictly a personal repository for my own use.
 Therefore, I am not accepting contributions from others.